hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part3-understanding-the-backend.md

 #### B﻿ackend server  / workshops deployment lifecycle

-T﻿he following picture is depicting what happens on the backend server when a participant has registered for a workshop.
-If you remember the first article, you know that upon registration, the frontend sends through a procmail api call instructions to the backend server so that the latter can proceed with the workshop preparation and deployment.
-Once done with these different tasks, it informs back the api-db server through api calls with the relevant information.
+The following picture depicts what happens on the backend server when a participant registers for a workshop.
+If you remember from the first article, upon registration the frontend sends instructions to the backend server through a procmail API call so the latter can proceed with the workshop preparation and deployment.
+Once these tasks are completed, it provides the API-DB server with the relevant information

-L﻿et 's now look in details what is really happening  on the backend server's side:
+L﻿et's now look in details what is really happening  on the backend server's side:

 ![](/img/wod-blogserie3-create.png "backend server CREATE workflow")

 0- The procmail API: This is a mail parsing process allowing the backend server to retrieve the relevant information in order to perform appropriate actions.
-As any API, it uses verbs to performs actions.
+As with any API, it uses verbs to perform actions.
 In our case, we leverage **CREATE**, **CLEANUP**, **RESET** and **PURGE**.

-If you need more info on procmail usage, check the following [page](https://wiki.archlinux.org/title/Procmail>).
+If you need more info on procmail usage, check this [page](https://wiki.archlinux.org/title/Procmail>).

 T﻿ake a look at the  following template of the `.procmailrc` file that will be expanded at setup time.